conorbmurphy/Predicting-Seizures/README.md

 The figures present in this file can be recreated by running `visualizations.py`

 ## Next steps

+The models that took into account feature interaction such as random forest and gradient boosting outperformed logistic regression substantially.
+Since logistic regression does not account for feature interaction, there is likely missed, non-linear relations that accounts for this difference in scores.
+In future models, this can be accounted for with interaction terms or with dimensionality reduction using non-negative matrix factorization (which has been shown to account for correlations better than principal component analysis).

 Considering that the data set only includes base iEEG recordings, there are a few steps that could create a more accurate prediction by using side data.